The Fifth Gospel of YHVH

 The voice of Yehovah cries to the city – and let sound wisdom see Your Name!
 Hear the Rod and Him who appointed it!
 (Mic 6:9)

 It was Apostle Stephanos who declared that it was that Messenger of YHVH who spoke to the fathers at Sinai and through whom the Torah was given?
-We should note here that we studied this subject in the articles “The transcendent son hidden in Elohim” and Is it lawful to call Yeshua “Elohim”?
+We should note here that we studied this subject in the articles “The transcendent son hidden in Elohim” and Is It Lawful to Call Yeshua ‘Elohim’? – Time of Reckoning Ministry.

 Therefore, we may state that the four Gospels and Good News reveal the four attributes to the Messiah: the King, the Servant, the Man, and the Son of YHVH, which all four attributes are focused in the fourth Gospel: the Gospel of Yochanan.